smeade/sandbox-017-griddler/README.md

 ## Readme

 An application to experiment with [Rails variants](http://edgeguides.rubyonrails.org/4_1_release_notes.html#action-pack-variants).
-Note the dedicated phone index view which shows only product name.
+Variants are an alternative to responsive css.
+With responsive css, the same html is downloaded on all devices and content is hidden or modified via CSS.
+Variants, instead, allow us to render different view templates based on device type.
+Device-specific view templates are easier to author and maintain than multi-purpose templates.

 Demo Heroku app is [here](http://sandbox-016-variants.herokuapp.com/).